Follow Italianism

 Also participating are the “nonnas” Luzia Lopes, Inês Carnielli Andrião, Adriana Falchetto, Maria das Graças Delazare, Bernadete Dal-bó Venturim and Regina Célia Casagrande.

-For Luzia Lopes, the proposal goes beyond gastronomy.
-“Casa Nostra is not just about food, is about memory, unity and pride in our roots.”
+For Luzia Lopes, the concept goes beyond gastronomy.
+"Casa Nostra isn't just about food, it's about memory, unity, and pride in our roots."

 The project began as a pilot during RuralturES 2023, conceived by Sebrae-ES with support from the Venda Nova do Imigrante City Hall and the Montanhas Capixabas Convention & Visitors Bureau.
 Due to its success, it gained a permanent headquarters and a regular schedule.